MG Software.

 FeatureStorybookChromatic

-Visual testingManual via the browser — add-ons for screenshotsAutomated — pixel-level comparison on every commit
+Visual testingManual via the browser with optional add-ons for local screenshot comparisonsFully automated with pixel-level comparison on every commit in your CI pipeline

-CI/CD integrationLocal tests and Storybook builds in CINative CI integration with GitHub, GitLab, Bitbucket
+CI/CD integrationLocal tests and Storybook builds in CI, manual publication to hosting requiredNative CI integration with GitHub, GitLab, and Bitbucket with automatic status reporting

 What is the verdict on Storybook vs Chromatic?

-Storybook and Chromatic are not direct competitors but complementary tools.
-Storybook is the foundation for component development and documentation — it is essential for any serious frontend project.
-Chromatic builds on this with automated visual regression testing and a review workflow.
-Most teams start with Storybook and add Chromatic when visual quality assurance becomes important.
-Chromatic without Storybook is not possible; Storybook without Chromatic is fine for smaller teams.
+Storybook and Chromatic are not direct competitors but complementary tools that together form a complete workflow for UI component development and quality assurance.
+Storybook is the foundation for component development, documentation, and interactive testing.
+It is essential for any serious frontend project, regardless of team size.
+Chromatic builds on this with automated visual regression testing and a collaborative review workflow that catches unintended visual changes before they reach production.
+Most teams start with Storybook alone and add Chromatic when the team grows and visual quality assurance becomes a priority.
+Chromatic without Storybook is not possible.
+Storybook without Chromatic is perfectly fine for smaller teams that review manually.

 Which option does MG Software recommend?

-At MG Software, we use Storybook as our standard tool for component development in all our React and Next.js projects.
-It helps us build reusable, well-documented components.
-We deploy Chromatic for projects with design systems and clients who prioritize visual quality assurance.
-The automated visual tests save us significant review time and prevent unwanted visual regressions.
-For most projects, we advise starting with Storybook and adding Chromatic as the team grows.
+At MG Software, we use Storybook 8 as our standard tool for component development in all our React and Next.js projects.
+It helps us build reusable, well-documented, and accessible components using shadcn/ui as our foundation.
+We deploy Chromatic for projects with larger design systems and clients who consider visual quality assurance a priority.
+The automated visual tests save us significant review time and prevent unwanted visual regressions that would otherwise slip through manual code review.
+For most projects, we advise starting with Storybook and adding Chromatic when the team grows or when the design system serves multiple products.

 Further reading